For one month I digitally teamed up with like-minded spirits for a Mandarin learning challenge. This is what I learned.

 6. Love it!

 I almost forgot this one.
-Many people all over the globe admire Xi and his government for their way of driving modernization forward and dealing with rapid societal transformation.
-They see him as an example of a strong leader.
+Many people all over the globe admire the Chinese state for its way of driving modernization forward and dealing with rapid societal transformation.
+They see XJP as an example of a strong technocrat leader.

 Does it demotivate me?

 Yes and no. I noticed it’s all too easy to be influenced by negative news about China.
-And here in Europe, almost everything I read about China is negative.
-(We’re afraid of China!
-Afraid of what China might become in the future when it decides the rules of the new world order).
+And here in Europe, almost everything I read about China is negative. (“We” are of what China might become in the future when it decides the rules of the new world order).
 However, our understanding of China is still very limited.

 Ultimately, it’s my own choice to pay attention to this negative and biased news or not.
 I prefer listening to an insightful China podcast, talking to locals or reading a serious book about China.
 My goal has always been to stay open-minded and understand different perspectives.

-For every negative statement about China I can make an equal remark about my own country, the USA or Europe.
+For every negative statement about China I can make an equal remark about my own country, Europe or the west in general.
 I think this is a fair and healthy thing to do.
-And put things in their right historical perspective as well.
+And it’s good to put things in their right historical perspective as well.
 No, China is not a democracy, not in today’s western sense, but when has it ever been?
 Why do we always project our own wishes and expectations on others?

 Another important reason to not let yourself get demotivated by politics is this: the world of politics is a day-to-day, month-to-month thing, where as learning Chinese is a long-term endeavor.
 It doesn’t come without a huge investment of time and energy which is why you should get your priorities straight.
 It actually makes a lot of sense to protect your motivation and keep a healthy distance from politics if it’s starting to become a negative influence.
 The apolitical positions mentioned above all reflect that.